How to rebound from a sports injury.

-Turmeric – with growing evidence is accumulating that this brightly colored relative of ginger is a promising disease-preventive agent due mainly to its anti-inflammatory action.
+Turmeric – with growing evidence is accumulating that this brightly colored relative of ginger is a promising disease-preventive agent as well, due largely to its anti-inflammatory action.

 Pineapple – helps reduce swelling, bruising, and pain in musculoskeletal injuries.
-One study showed that bromelain could reduce knee pain in otherwise healthy adults with mild knee pain, thereby improving well-being.
+In fact, one study showed that in otherwise healthy adults with mild knee pain, bromelain could reduce knee pain, thereby improving well-being.

 Cherries (preferably tart or Montmorency cherries) – have been shown to have significant pain reduction, recovery-boosting, and anti-inflammatory effects.
 The benefits are believed to come from the anthocyanin content in the cherries.